-The Board is comprised of five members, each of whom has been nominated for re-election at the Meeting.
-Of the nominees, Danniel J. Oosterman, John E. Hurley, and Dennis H. Peterson are not considered independent within the meaning of NI 58-101.
-Mr. Oosterman and Mr. Hurley are both officers of the Company, and Mr. Peterson is the principal of Peterson McVicar LLP, which provides legal services to the Company.
-Each thereby has a material relationship with the Company.
+The Board is currently comprised of four (4) directors, each of whom has been nominated for re-election at the Meeting, and a fifth (5th) director, Christos Doulis, is nominated for election to the Board at the Meeting.
+Of the nominees, Christos Doulis, Dennis H. Peterson and Sam Leung are not considered independent within the meaning of NI 58-101.
+Mr. Doulis is the President and Chief Executive Officer of the Company, Mr. Peterson is the principal of Peterson McVicar LLP, which provides legal services to the Company, and Mr. Leung is an officer and employee of Adventus Zinc Corporation, which owns more than 10% of the outstanding Common Shares of the Company, and thereby all three have a material relationship with the Company.
 The remaining two proposed directors are independent within the meaning of NI 58-101.